unography/personal-blog/content/blog/a-few-questions-about-convolutions/index.md

+---
-# A few frequently asked (thought about) questions about Convolutions in Neural Networks
+title: A few frequently asked (thought about) questions about Convolutions
+date: "2019-05-21"
+description: What are convolutions, why we use 3x3 and not 2x2, 7x7, etc.

+---

 ## What are convolutions?